6 Effective Tips on How to Make a Website Responsive

 When customers walk into your shop, you might greet them, offer them a hot beverage, and ask them what questions you can help answer.
 That’s all part of creating a great experience that will make that customer want to return.

 The same idea is true on the Internet.
 The more enjoyable and easier a customer’s experience with a website, the likelier they are to stay there, browse, make a purchase, or even return again later down the line.

 Think about your own experiences online.
-Would you ever return to a website that took a minute to load, didn’t appear properly on your mobile device, or just flat out refused to work.
+Would you ever return to a website that took a minute to load, didn’t appear properly on your mobile device, or just flat out refused to work?
 No way!
 This is one big reason why you should make your web design work properly on all devices—and responsive design is the key to doing this.

-Additionally, Google considers whether or not a website is mobile-friendly as part of its search engine algorithms.
+Additionally, Google considers whether a website is mobile-friendly as part of its search engine algorithms.
 This means that sites that are responsive are much more likely to rank highly in any given search than websites that aren’t.
 So it’s definitely in your best interests to make your

 How to implement a responsive design

 Now that you understand what responsive design is and why it’s so important to business owners with a website, here is a brief responsive website how-to that can guide you through making the necessary changes to your site.

 Years ago, most websites were laid out based on a measurement called pixels.
 But now, designers have shifted to using a fluid grid.